CD Rates Forecast for 2026: Are CD Rates Going Down?

 The Bottom Line

-The CD rates forecast for 2025 notes yields could decline before the year ends, which might affect your financial planning.
-But these things aren't set in stone, and no one knows for certain how the federal funds rate might change over the next few months—and into 2026 and beyond.
-The decision to open a CD this year will ultimately come down to your financial situation and goals.
+The CD rates forecast for 2026 suggests that yields are on the decline.
+That could affect your financial planning, but remember that no one knows for certain how the federal funds rate might change over the next year.
+Whether you should open a CD right now ultimately depends on your financial situation and goals.

 Grow your money safely with a CD